(Un)likelihood Training for Interpretable Embedding: Experiments

 \subsection{Experimental settings}

 \textbf{Concept bank}.
 The vocabularies are composed of words that appear more than five times in the training data of a video captioning dataset.
 Stop word removal is applied to exclude high-frequency words, while lemmatization is performed on verbs to derive their base forms.
-Following \cite{ACL:contradiction_in_text}, we use WordNet \cite{wordnet} to automatically identify antonyms $T_i$ for each concept $i$ in the concept bank.
-For example, \lq\lq arise\rq\rq\ and \lq\lq stand\rq\rq\ are detected as antonyms for \lq\lq sit\rq\rq.
-Furthermore, the hyponymy of each antonym is checked to automatically identify the candidate pairs that are globally exclusive.
-The pairs whose antonyms are either space (e.g., interior, inside) or time (e.g., daytime, dawn) relevant are retained for manual investigation.
-Finally, the concept pairs that are verified as not likely to co-exist in video are identified as globally exclusive pairs, while the remaining pairs are declared as locally exclusive.
+Following \cite{ACL:contradiction_in_text}, we use WordNet~\cite{wordnet} to automatically identify antonyms $T_i$ for each concept $i$ in the concept bank.
+For example, \textit{arise} and \textit{stand} are detected as antonyms for \textit{sit}.
+Furthermore, each antonym's hyponymy is checked to identify the candidate pairs that are globally exclusive automatically.
+The pairs whose antonyms belong to either space (e.g., \textit{interior}, \textit{inside}) or time (e.g., \textit{daytime}, \textit{dawn}) relevant are retained for manual investigation.
+Finally, the concept pairs that are manually verified as not likely to co-exist in a video are identified as globally exclusive pairs, while the remaining pairs are declared as locally exclusive.
 In the experiments, we do not differentiate globally or locally exclusive concepts when applying Eq.~(\ref{eq:unlikelihood}).

 \textbf{Model training}.
 Each training video usually comes along with multiple captions.
 We pool all the captions of a video as the ground truth for interpretation training.
 Four types of deep features are extracted from ResNet-152 \cite{resnet}, ResNext-101 \cite{resnext}, swin-transformer \cite{SwinTrans} pre-trained on ImageNet-22K \cite{imagenet}, and SlowFast network \cite{slowfast} pre-trained on Kinetic-400 \cite{kinetics400}, respectively.
 The parameters of these networks are frozen during training.
-The model embeds the input dimensions of 7,936 to $d=2,048$.
-The hyper-parameter $\lambda$ in Eq.~(\ref{eq:BCEAll}) is set to 0.2 as suggested in \cite{dual_task}.
-The model parameters are set to $\alpha=0.01$ in Eq.~(\ref{eq:concept_loss}), $c=0.2$ in Eq.~(\ref{eq:tripletloss}) and $\theta=0.5$ in Eq.~(\ref{eq:score_fusion}), unless otherwise stated.
+The model embeds the input dimensions 7,936 to $d=2,048$.
+The hyper-parameter $\lambda$ in Eq.~(\ref{eq:BCEAll}) is set to 0.2, as suggested in \cite{dual_task}.
+The model parameters are set to $\alpha=0.01$ in Eq.~(\ref{eq:concept_loss}), $c=0.2$ in Eq.~(\ref{eq:tripletloss}), and $\theta=0.5$ in Eq.~(\ref{eq:score_fusion}), unless otherwise stated.
 The learning rate is 0.0002, and the batch size is 128.